d3b-center/peds-brain-auto-seg-public/README.md

 It takes about an hour to fully process a single subject's data (depending on your machine specs).
 Model predictions will be stored in an `output/` folder with files named `[subID]_pred_brainTumorSeg.nii.gz` for multi-parametric model, `[subID]_pred_wholeTumorSeg.nii.gz` for T2/FLAIR model, OR for T1CE and T2/FLAIR model `[subID]_pred_enhancingTumorSeg.nii.gz` (enhancing region only).

+The segmentation labels for the multi-parametric model are described below:
+1. Enhancing tumor (ET; label 1): Areas with enhancement (brightness) on contrast-enhanced T1 sequences (T1C) as compared to pre-contrast T1 (T1N) sequences.
+In case of mild enhancement, checking the signal intensity of normal brain structure can be helpful.

+2. Nonenhancing tumor (NET; label 2): Any other abnormal signal intensity within the tumorous region that cannot be defined as enhancing or cystic.
+For example, the abnormal signal intensity on T1N, T2F, and T2W sequences that is not enhancing on T1C sequences should be considered as nonenhancing portion.

+3. Cystic component (CC; label 3): Typically appearing with hyperintense signal (very bright) on T2W sequences and hypointense signal (dark) on T1C sequences.
+The cystic portion should be within the tumor, either centrally or peripherally (as compared to ED which is peritumoral).
+The brightness of CC is here defined as comparable or close to cerebrospinal fluid (CSF).

+4. Peritumoral edema (ED; label 4): Abnormal hyperintense signal (very bright) on T2F sequences.
+ED is finger-like spreading that preserves underlying brain structure and surrounds the tumor.

 ## Usage & Citations
 Note: Use of this software is available to academic and non-profit institutions for research purposes only subject to the terms of the 2-Clause BSD License (see License).
 For use or transfers of the software to commercial entities, please inquire with Dr. Anahita Fathi Kazerooni - fathikazea@chop.edu.